nus-cs1010/2324-s1/docs/14-array.md

 }
 ```

-If `foo` is a pure function with no side-effects, then calling `foo` should not change `a`.
-But if you run the code above, you will see that `a[0]` has changed `200`!
+If `foo` is a pure function with no side effects, then calling `foo` should not change `a`.
+But if you run the code above, you will see that `a[0]` has changed to `200`!

-When we pass `a` into `foo`, what do we actually push onto the stack?
+When we pass `a` into `foo`, what do we push onto the stack?
 Unlike other variable types, we do not copy the whole array onto the stack.
-One reason for this is that array can be huge -- copying the whole array onto the stack for every function call with the array as an argument can be slow.
+One reason for this is that an array can be huge -- copying the whole array onto the stack for every function call with the array as an argument can be slow.
 Thus, in C, when an array is passed as an argument, only the _memory address_ of the array is copied onto the stack.

 The following figures illustrate this point.
 First, let's see how an array is laid out in the memory.
 When we declare an array `a` with two elements, the appropriate space is reserved on the stack.
 The elements of the array are _stored consecutively_ in the memory.
 This implies, that, it is sufficient to know where the first element of the array is stored.
 With that memory address, we can find out where the rest of the elements in the array are, and by reading the content of that memory location, find out what their values are.
 This "trick" is what allows C to pass an array into a function efficiently.